Jean Medawar: Personal life

-Medawar met Peter Medawar whilst undergraduates at Oxford.
-Her family did not want her to marry him because Peter Medawar was of Lebanese descent and was not financially well-to-do.
+Jean Medawar met her husband Medawar whilst they were undergraduates at Oxford.
+Her family did not approve of her marrying him because Peter Medawar was of Lebanese descent and was not financially well-to-do.
 Her mother asked her, "What will you do if you have black babies?"
 Her aunt described Medawar as having 'no background, no money', and eventually disinherited her.
 They were married on 27 February 1937.

-They had two sons, Charles and Alexander, and two daughters, Caroline and Louise.
-In the 1930s, Medawar and Peter Medawar joined the Labour Party, which opposed appeasement with Nazi Germany.
+The Medawars had two sons, Charles and Alexander, and two daughters, Caroline and Louise.
 Through her daughter Caroline's marriage to political cartoonist Nicholas Garland, her grandson is director and writer Alex Garland.

+In the 1930s, the Medawars joined the Labour Party, which opposed appeasement with Nazi Germany, and "together they did much to help the mainly Jewish German scientists who came to Britain as refugees in the years before the Second World War".

 After death, she shared her husband's grave in the graveyard of St Andrew's Church in Alfriston in East Sussex.